wierdest/blockboard/README.md

 To be a source for teachers or learners who would like to build the Unity project and modify or contribute to the project.

-One extremely interesting aspect of the project to me is the string generation process, in this code base handled by the conventionally named "Printer" class, available at blockboard/Scripts/Board/Printer.cs.
+One extremely interesting aspect of the project to me is the string generation process, in this code base handled by the conventionally named "Printer" class, available at

+    blockboard/Scripts/Board/Printer.cs.

 The reason for that special interest is the fact that such a task is very much on the range of a beginner's scope, when it comes to programming.

-So, a teacher or learner who might think about beginning to learn how to code has the chance of building something of immediate consequence to their teaching or learning process.
+So, a teacher, or learner, who might think about beginning to learn how to code has the chance of building something of immediate consequence to their teaching, or learning, process.

-The basic intent at the core of this project is that of creating a tool able to interactively display content and generate some text material impromptu.
+The core intent of this project is creating a tool able to interactively display content and generate some text material impromptu.

-The generated material could be used in lieau of workbooks, worksheets or other form of pre-arranged didatic practice.
+The generated material could be used in lieu of workbooks, worksheets or other form of pre-arranged didatic practice.
 I believe this could result in a more flexible relationship between teachers, learners and the authoritative institutions that regulate the first two's relationship.

 Coding provides teachers and learners with the ability to create their own educational tools; to manipulate their own data; to fully reap the profits of their own intellectual work.

-To see the idea illustrated, you might want to check out either the demo videos or the Project Plan pdf at:
+To see the idea in practice, you might want to check out either the demo video or the Project Plan pdf at:

 # https://wierdest.itch.io/block-board